yogendersinghh/quotation-be/README.md

 - Passwords are hashed using bcrypt
 - JWT tokens are used for authentication
 - Role-based access control for user registration
-- User status check during login (blocked users cannot login)